Absent Freeholder and Leaking Flats

 Whilst flats can be sold with an absent freeholder (and this is where the use of indemnity insurance comes in) their key covenants cannot be met such as service charge collection, ground rent collection, common area management and the placing of block buildings insurance.
 This will in turn lead to significant disrepair and flats that can’t be mortgaged, not to mention issues with the title!
 So, this is what I was faced with!

 I did find out however that there were some agents (his daughters) who were still contactable so I decided to see how co-operative they might be.
-After a number of e-mails sent to various addresses and some telephone calls, someone eventually came to visit us in the first quarter of 2004.
+After several e-mails sent to various addresses and some telephone calls, someone eventually came to visit us in the first quarter of 2004.

 We however were given the impression that if we paid some service charge arrears then we would at least get our part of the roof fixed.
-However, the demands that had been received up to that meeting had been very sporadic over the previous years so I wasn’t really sure exactly what was owed.
+However, the demands that had been received up to that meeting had been very sporadic over earlier years so I wasn’t really sure exactly what was owed.
 It was at this point that my research into the leasehold sector truly began.
 I established roughly how much we were liable to pay under the 18-month rule and we started to make small regular payments.
-However despite the assurances that the work on our portion of the roof would start, we received no receipts and no work was carried out!
-Even when we reduced payments for a short time in an attempt to get some communication, they didn’t even ask why!
+However despite the assurances that the work on our part of the roof would start, we received no receipts and no work was carried out!
+Even when we reduced payments for a short time, trying to get some communication, they didn’t even ask why!

 We then decided to seek the advice of a solicitor for which we paid for out of our own pocket.
 After being advised how potentially expensive it would be to sue for breach of contract, there was also no guarantee we would be successful!

-Note: Further research revealed that both the freeholder and his daughters were responsible for opening and closing a large number of other businesses over a number of years, 15 of which were dissolved.
+Note: Further research revealed that both the freeholder and his daughters were responsible for opening and closing many other businesses over a number of years, 15 of which were dissolved.
 There were more but I ran out of (my) money researching them.
 Additionally they had left a large number of (mainly) unsatisfied County Court Judgements in their wake.

 COMMUNITY PROTECTION OFFICER